 How can internal audit help address these risks?
 According to the Institute of Internal Auditors, internal audit “is an independent, objective assurance and consulting activity designed to add value and improve an organization's operations.”
-Mark Laccetti (Risk, Internal Audit and Cybersecurity Practice partner) noted how the focus of the internal audit has evolved over time.
+Mark Laccetti (Risk advisory and Cybersecurity Practice partner) noted how the focus of the internal audit has evolved over time.
 Previously, an organization’s internal audit group acted as a kind of “gotcha police,” but this approach “created alienation between the internal audit department and the operating units,” making it harder for internal audit to be an effective adviser to the organization.

 Now, internal audit provides a strategic, proactive role, helping to mitigate risk and fraud, while making sure that an organization stays in compliance, Laccetti said.

 Laccetti explained that there are three options for resourcing internal audit – traditional, co-sourced and shared services.

 While more than half of webinar attendees noted that that they were already using a traditional internal audit approach, almost 25 percent said they had no current internal audit function.